24 Aug Oil Pulling: Miracle or Myth?

 My own experience is that I have receding gums that easily bleed—a bit of a vata/pitta combo.
 I had a periodontist tell me I absolutely needed gum surgery, due excessive gum recession.
 I decided to take his counsel under advisement but not to do anything about it just yet.
 About two years passed.
 During which time, I think I had further gum recession.
 Then I started to do oil pulling for 10 minutes daily, with neem oil infused with a few drops of hyssop essential oil and frankincense essential oil.
 This combination is antibacterial, antiviral, pitta reducing, and blood moving.
 This is the main combination I use, but sometimes use coconut oil, to nourish the gums, as well as provide a pitta-pacifying effect.
 After practicing this for about three months, I considered the effects.
 It appeared to me that my gum recession was halted, and possibly slightly reversed, and my gums were less prone to bleeding.
 Also, perhaps due to the antiviral, antibacterial quality of the neem mix, I was less vulnerable to catching colds or flus.
 Everyone around me was very sick with a terrible cough and cold, and I never got it.

 Afterword: Now, after years of intermittent oil pulling, I can say that I cannot say for certain that I think it has a truly discernible effect on my immunity.
 There are just too many factors for me to be sure.
 My gums seem to have maintained at the same level of recession, maybe slightly worse, but other than recession, there is no pocketing and my dentist tells me they are healthy.
 I have seven crowns and a bunch of fillings and none of them have loosened, as far as I can tell.

-[vi] The 3 doshas being Vata, Pitta and Kapha.
-You can read more about them in an article [http://drclaudiawelch.com/resources/articles/your-ayurvedic-constitution/] on my website.
+vi.
+The 3 doshas being Vata, Pitta and Kapha.
+You can read more about them in an article [https://drclaudiawelch.com/resources/articles/your-ayurvedic-constitution/] on my website.

-[vii] http://www.johcd.org/pdf/Effect_of_Oil_Pulling_on_Plaque_and_Gingivitis.pdf That study has since been removed from the internet.
+vii. http://www.johcd.org/pdf/Effect_of_Oil_Pulling_on_Plaque_and_Gingivitis.pdf That study has since been removed from the internet.
 It said, “Oil pulling is an age-old process mentioned in Charaka Samhita and Sushratha’s Arthashastra.”
 I don’t know what Sushruta’s “Arthashastra is.
-It is not a section of Sushruta Samhita that I can find, and the authors do not give references for such a book.
-The reference they do give is for Charaka Samhita: Sutrasthana and they equate oil pulling with, “The process is called Kavala Gandoosha/ kavala Graha in Ayurveda.”
+It is not a section of Sushruta Samhita that I can find, and the authors did not give references for it.
+The reference they gave was for Charaka Samhita: Sutrasthana and they equated oil pulling with, “The process is called Kavala Gandoosha/ kavala Graha in Ayurveda.”
 Charaka Samhita: Sutrasthana does not describe a practice like the current day oil pulling.
-It does describe kavala and gandusa but, as we will see, they are not practices that resemble the modern day practice of oil pulling.
+It does describe kavala and gandusa but, as we see, these are not practices that resemble the modern day practice of oil pulling.
 The authors of that, “study” were listed as:

 Dr. HV Amith, BDS Post Graduate Student, Department of Preventive and Community Dentistry.
 KLES Institute of Dental Sciences ,Belgaum, Karnataka. #29 C, II Main, 6th Cross, Bhaskar diary road, Sadashivnagar, Belgaum 590010.
 Karnataka.
 Mobile: +919448008007 E-mail: firstname.lastname@example.org; Dr. Anil V Ankola MDS Professor & Head, Department of Preventive and Community Dentistry.
 KLES Institute of Dental Sciences, Belgaum, Karnataka.
 Dr. L Nagesh MDS Ex-Professor and Head, Department of Preventive and Community Dentistry.
 KLES Institute of Dental Sciences ,Belgaum, Karnataka.
 J Oral Health Comm Dent 2007 ;1(1):12-18